gurjotsingh2k/TakeawayMeal/README.md

 # TakeawayMeal
-This is a frontend based food order and delivery type website.
+This is a frontend based food order and delivery type website created using HTML and CSS.
-Fully responsive by using media queries.
+It is a fully responsive project created using media queries.
-Created using HTML and CSS